What are you looking for?

 Published: 16 August 2023

-Pangolins, or scaly anteaters, are among the most trafficked mammals in the world, with over a million of them taken from the wild in the past decade.
-Despite international efforts to curb their illegal trade, the demand for their scales and meat, used in traditional medicine and as a delicacy in some Asian countries, continues to fuel this devastating traffic.
+Pangolins, or scaly anteaters, have the title as the most trafficked species in the world, with over a million of them taken from the wild in the past decade.
+Despite international efforts to curb their illegal trade, the demand for their scales and meat, used in traditional medicine and as a delicacy in some Asian countries, continues to fuel this devastating trade.

 With all eight species listed as vulnerable, endangered, or critically endangered by the International Union for Conservation of Nature (IUCN), there is an urgent need to protect and conserve these unique creatures.